zengbing15/felix/README.md

 For a grabber, you just need
  * Set a receiving CKB Testnet address
- * Grad the red envelopes
+ * Grab the red envelopes

 As grabbers’ operation is very simple, we will introduce the user guide in detail for senders below.